Blog · Analysis · Last reviewed June 16, 2026

 First, cyber agents need scoped environments.
 A system used for defensive review should have explicit boundaries around repositories, networks, credentials, tools, outbound connections, and allowed actions.
 "Find vulnerabilities" is not a sufficient permission model.

-Second, findings need evidence, not vibes.
+Second, findings need evidence, not impressions.
 Reports should include reproduction steps, affected versions, logs, test cases, proof boundaries, confidence levels, and uncertainty.
 A fluent vulnerability narrative is not proof.

 Third, patch suggestions need human authority.
 Automated patching may be useful, but systems of record should require review, tests, rollback plans, and ownership.
 The person approving a fix should see what the agent changed and why.